leoyuan34/computing-assessment-task/readme.md

 password: test1

 ## website overview
 Transit Travel Tips is a user-driven website designed to help travellers share and discover advice about experiences from travelling through various destinations.
 The platform will feature a clean, easy-to-use interface with categorized forums, search tools, and user profiles.
 It aims to create a welcoming and informative community hub with multilingual support and secure, scalable infrastructure.
 The design will focus on clarity, accessibility, and smooth performance across devices.
+Our goal is to focus on a supportive online travel forum providing users with travel tips across the continents.

 | **functional requirements** | **non-functional requirements** |